 Presidential Scholarship Program

 The Presidential Scholarship Program offers full scholarships for four years of undergraduate study at UB for a select group of the top entering freshmen students.
 These scholarships cover the cost of an undergraduate education at UB, including tuition, room and board, and fees.
 The value of the Presidential Scholarship increases as educational costs rise.
-Students awarded the Presidential Scholarship automatically receive admission to the Honors College, enjoying all of the special privileges accorded to Honors Scholars.
+Students awarded the Presidential Scholarship automatically receive admission to the Honors College, enjoying all of the special privileges accorded to Honors College Scholars.
 Presidential Scholarships are awarded on the basis of academic merit.

 Competitive applicants should present a score of at least 1470 on the math and critical reading sections of the SAT or 33 composite score on the ACT and a minimum unweighted high school average of 95.
 Applicants must also submit the Presidential Scholarship application, which is available from the Honors College office and must be on file in the Honors College office by January 5th each year.
-In addition, students must file the SUNY or the Common Application for admission to UB; this must be on file by December 1 and complete by December 31 of the application year.
-Offers are made beginning mid-February.
+In addition, students must file the SUNY or the Common Application for admission to UB; this must be on file by December 1 and complete by December 15 of the application year.
+Offers are typically made beginning mid-February.

 Information concerning the Honors College, and applications for Presidential Honors Scholarships and the Advanced Honors Program, are available from the Honors College, University at Buffalo, 106 Capen Hall, Buffalo, NY 14260-1670, 716-645-3020.
 Additional information can be found on the Honors College website.